yash-tatvic/amplitude-dev-center/docs/experiment/sdks/php-sdk.md

 ### Initialize

-The SDK client should be initialized in your server on startup.
-The [deployment key](../general/data-model.md#deployments) argument passed into the `apiKey` parameter must live within the same project that you are sending analytics events to.
+Configure the SDK to initialize on server startup.
+The [deployment key](../general/data-model.md#deployments) argument you pass into the `apiKey` parameter must live within the same project that you send analytics events to.

 ```php
 <?php